inniyah/preppy/docs/index.rst

 Quick Start
 ===========

+Preppy can be installed from ``easy_install``, ``pip``, by downloading and using ``setup.py install`, by cloning from bitbucket.
+Or, because it's just a single Python module, you can grab it and put it on your path, or check it into your application.

 If you're too busy to read the whole page, the next few lines should get you going.
+First, get preppy on your path through one of the above methods.

 Place your template code in a file which, by convention, ends in .prep.
 Here is an example:

 .. code-block:: django

+    {{def(name, sex)}}
     <html><head><title>{{name}}</title></head><body>
     hello my name is {{name}} and I am
     {{if sex=="f":}} a gal